In This Article

 The correct answer is 3.
 Bungee jumping has nothing to do with uncertainty avoidance.
 Bungee jumping falls in the category of so-called “calculated risks”.
 Sure enough, there are risks involved when you bungee jump, but there are also risks involved when you drive a car or get on a plane.
 Driving a car and getting on a plane are also calculated risks.

 Starting your own business is not a calculated risk.
-Even if you create a business plan, as soon as you start with executing it, reality gets in the way and unpredictable things will happen.
+Even if you create a business plan, as soon as you start executing it, reality gets in the way and unpredictable things will happen.

 Therefore entrepreneurship is part of uncertainty avoidance and bungee jumping isn’t.